freenas/freenas-docs/userguide/system.rst

 are entered here.
 Amazon S3, Azure Blob Storage, Backblaze B2, and Google Cloud Storage are supported.

-Select
+Navigate
-:menuselection:`System --> Cloud Credentials` and hover over the :guilabel:`Add Cloud Credential` button to show the different options.
+:menuselection:`System --> Cloud Credentials` and click |ui-add| to open the generic Cloud Credential form.
+Choose a :guilabel:`Provider` to display any specific options for that provider.
-Click any option to open a configuration screen tailored to that specific service.

-Enter a descriptive name for the cloud credential in the :guilabel:`Account Name` field.
+Enter a descriptive name for the cloud credential in the :guilabel:`Name` field.
 The remaining options vary by provider, and are shown in :numref:`Table %s <cloud_cred_tab>`.